 This method produces a strictly linear history.
 All merges must be handled on the client, prior to uploading to Gerrit for review.

 To submit a change, the change must be a strict superset of the destination branch.
 That is, the change must already contain the tip of the destination branch at submit time.

 Merge If Necessary

-This is the default for new projects, unless overridden by a global
+This is the default for a new project.

 If the change being submitted is a strict superset of the destination branch, then the branch is fast-forwarded to the change.
 If not, then a merge commit is automatically created.
 This is identical to the classical